zingale/phy504/docs/source/didnt_cover.rst

 An ``if constexpr`` is a compile-time if-test.
-It essentially allows you to template a general function and have the compiler write specific versions based on the template paramters.
+It essentially allows you to template a general function and have the compiler write specific versions based on the template parameters.
 One way this is used is to cut out expensive computations if we know we won't need them, while still being able to write just a single implementation that handles the general case.